Hungary water: Medicinal use

-Other Uses
+Other uses

-Similar to other herb and flower-based products, Hungary water was also a valuable remedy, with recipes advising the user to wash with it or drink it in order to receive the most benefit.
-Other times, it was recommended to be added to other prepared distilled waters to use when washing ones face in order to help prevent irritation and breakouts.
+Similar to other herb- and flower-based products, Hungary water was also a valuable remedy, with recipes advising the user to wash with it or drink it in order to receive the most benefit.
+Other times, it was recommended to be added to other prepared distilled waters to use when washing one's face in order to help prevent irritation and breakouts.
 It was even thought to help people maintain youthful appearance and beauty.